cbednarski/lovm/README.md

 # LOVM

 **Lo**ve your **v**irtual **m**achines.
 Or **l**ow key **vm** **m**anager, if
-you prefer. `lovm` is a minimalist command-line utility for managing local VMs running in VMware.
+you prefer. `lovm` is a minimalist, idempotent command-line tool for managing local virtual machines.
 My goal is to satisfy the **minimum** requirements for day-to-day use.

 `lovm` controls the machine, not the OS.
 "Stop" means **stop now**, not "Please